Bankai77/Kitagawa-MD/README.md

-## 🪄🍪🔥 INSTALL OREO-BOT ON TERMINAL
+## 🪄🍪🔥 INSTALL MARIN-KITAGAWA ON TERMINAL

 ##### Requirements for Terminal Setup
 ```